Cosmo Gang the Puzzle: Release

 Namco released Cosmo Gang the Puzzle in November 1992, running on the Namco NA-1 arcade system.
 A home port for the Super Famicom began development shortly after and was published on February 26, 1993.
 The development team took the game's difficulty and strategies into account for the home version and chose to include a "Genius Book", which detailed different strategies and methods that players could use for the game.
 Namco considered releasing this version overseas but didn't believe it would sell well as the Cosmo Gang characters were not popular outside Japan.
-Namco Hometek suggested retooling The Puzzle into a Pac-Man game, resulting in the release of Pac-Attack (1993).
+Namco Hometek retooled The Puzzle into a Pac-Man game, resulting in the release of Pac-Attack (1993).

 Two versions of Cosmo Gang the Puzzle were produced for Japanese mobile phones; one was released for i-Mode in 2005 and the other for Yahoo!
 Keitai in 2007.
-The Super Famicom version was released for the Wii Virtual Console in 2008, followed by the arcade version in 2009.
+The Super Famicom version was released for the Wii's Virtual Console in 2008, followed by the arcade version in 2009.
 A second retooling of The Puzzle that replaced the characters with those from Katamari Damacy, titled Korogashi Puzzle Katamari Damacy, was released in 2009 for DSiWare.
-The Super Famicom version was re-released for the Wii U Virtual Console in 2015 and as part of the Nintendo Classics service in September 2024.
-Earlier the same year, the original arcade version was eventually included as part of the Arcade Archives series courtesy of Hamster Corporation for the Nintendo Switch and PlayStation 4.
+The Super Famicom version was re-released for the Wii U's Virtual Console in 2015 and outside Japan for the first time as part of the Nintendo Classics service in September 2024.
+Hamster Corporation released the original arcade version as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in January 2024.